Koppelman Family Tree

 2. Henry Louis Koppelman (b.
 June 22, 1864, Baltimore Co.,

 Maryland; d.
-February 27, 1934, Baltimore, MD10) m.
+February 27, 1934, Baltimore, MD10) m. on 1 Jan 1889 at

-10, 1920, Baltimore, MD) Died of a heart attack at the home of his
+heart attack at the home of his daughter,

 3. John George Ludwig Koppelman (b.
 March 23, 1867,